muzammil17sp/react-music-player/README.md

 [![Music Palyer](https://www.linkpicture.com/q/screenbud-3ddf05be-bd3a-4c8f-b564-7b603a5f4edd.png)](https://www.linkpicture.com/view.php?img=LPic611af0933956088466944)

-This is a code repository for the Amazon clone
+This is a code repository for the react music player

 In this project i created a simple react music player In  this project the features are discussed below